Can you drive in the UAE with a foreign licence? Visitor vs. resident explained

 Who can convert their foreign driving licence in the UAE?

 Foreign individuals with a valid driving licence from an eligible country can convert their foreign driving licence in the UAE without taking driving lessons or a driving test.
-The list of eligible countries includes GCC (Gulf Cooperation Council) nations, some European, North American, and Asian countries.
+The list of the 57 eligible countries includes 5 GCC (Gulf Cooperation Council) nations, 38 European countries, 13 Asian and Latin American countries, and 1 African country.

 Region | Countries |